scienting/atomea/README.md

 ## Overview

-Atomea is a Python package designed to simplify and standardize the setup and data management for atomistic data and calculations.
+Atomea is a Python package for atomistic data and calculations.
-It leverages the power of [Pydantic][pydantic] for schema definition and [Jinja2][jinja] templates for input file generation, making it easy to automate, document, and prepare input files for various computational chemistry and biology tools.

-## Key features

--   **Extensible Schema Definition:** Easily define schemas for various computational packages using [Pydantic][pydantic].
--   **Automated Input File Preparation:** Generate input files with [Jinja2][jinja] templates to ensure consistency and reproducibility.
--   **Data Digestion:** Convert raw output files into optimized storage formats (e.g., [Zarr][zarr]) with a consistent interface.
--   **YAML Integration:** Save and load configurations and data in YAML format for easy sharing and reproducibility.

 ## Installation